Last Updated on

 Average Order Value (AOV) is a critical e-commerce metric which helps measure the average revenue of a customer’s transaction within a defined period.

 To calculate the AOV, you can divide the total revenue with the number of transactions (orders).

 For example, supposing for July’s sales, your online store generated a revenue of £25,000 with a total of 10,000 orders. £25,000 divided by 10,000 = £25.
 The monthly average order value for July was £25.

-Together with the conversion rate and customer lifetime value, average order value is part of the “big three” which are the key metrics used to optimise e-commerce performance.
-AOV is a key indicator that online stores can measure to track business performance and know how to optimise their offering.
+Together with the conversion rate and customer lifetime value, the average order value is part of the “big three” – which are the key metrics used to optimise e-commerce performance.
+AOV is a key indicator that online stores can use to track business performance and therefore optimise their offering.
 Additionally, AOV can help online stores prepare personalised sales strategies like cross-selling and upselling.

 Tips to improve the Average Order Value (AOV)

 Retailers and marketers are always looking for ways to increase the store’s AOV.
 Consider the following strategies to improve average order value: